Exactech Class Action

 Key developments

 In 2021 and 2022, the Australian Therapeutic Goods Administration issued a recall of the Exactech defective inserts due to pre-operative storage issues.
-We understand the devices were packaged in a way that exposed them to oxidation which degraded the integrity of the implants.
+The devices were packaged in a way that exposed them to oxidation which degraded the integrity of the implants.

 The scope of this issue is significant and global:

-- In Australia, we launched the class action in 2024, estimating that up to 7,000 people may have been affected by these allegedly defective implants.
+1. In Australia, we commenced the class action in 2024, estimating that up to 7,000 people may have been affected by these allegedly defective implants.

-- In the United States, a class action claim against Exactech was filed and the matter has now settled in favour of the complainants.
+2. In the United States, a class action claim against Exactech was also filed.
+While the matter has progressed significantly, it has not been resolved due to the bankruptcy proceedings.

 About the class action